Archive for the ‘Certification Is a Joke’ Category

 Fabulous!
 You have listed just about everything you need to start an administrative support business: experience, drive, resourcefulness, ability to learn quickly and excellent customer service and problem-solving skills.
 The only other requirement is going to be excellent business sense.
 Because running a business and doing the work and taking care of clients are two completely different things.

-I’ve written extensively on the subject of Virtual Assistant certification.
+I’ve written extensively on the subject of certification.
 You do not need anyone’s piece of paper to “certify” that you have the administrative expertise to offer your services.
 I say this as someone who has been in this business for over 14 years and never once been asked by a single client–ever–whether I was “certified” or not.

 Most of the certification programs in our industry are a joke.
 I’ve even had colleagues go through some of these programs where the administrators themselves can’t spell, litter their correspondence with typos, and get their own exams wrong.
 There’s a proliferation of opportunists and exploiters out there who are just using these programs as personal sales vehicles and will certify anyone willing to pay.
 These “certifications” will have absolutely no influence or affect on your success or client attraction whatsoever.